Cryptid whale

 Cryptid whales are cetaceans claimed to exist by cryptozoologists on the basis of informal sightings, but not accepted by taxonomists as they lack formal descriptions of type specimens.
 Over the past few hundred years, sailors and whalers have reported seeing whales they cannot identify.
 The most well-known are Giglioli's Whale, the rhinoceros dolphin, Trunko, the high-finned sperm whale, and the Alula whale.

-Multiple-finned cetaceans

-Records of two-finned cetaceans have been described in unverified written accounts by naturalists over the past few hundred years.